NirTurjeman/PhotoMatic/README.md

 4) Open a PR with a short summary and screenshots if UI changed

 Please follow existing style and add minimal tests where reasonable.
 ---

-## 📄 License
-MIT — see LICENSE file.

----

 ## 📬 Contact